 Congratulations on receiving a grant from the National Endowment for the Humanities.
-This is a significant achievement and you deserve to share your success with the public.
-The Office of Communications has put together a “Grantee Communications Toolkit” for grantees who would like to publicize their grant.
+This is a significant achievement, and you should share your success with the public.
+In the past, some grantees have asked for guidance as they sent out their press releases, set up social media platforms, and reached out to stakeholders.
+The Office of Communications put this kit together to guide NEH grantees through some of the common publicity questions.

-As you can see in the “Manage your Grant” section, there are specific acknowledgement requirements you must adhere to after accepting your grant.
+As you can see in the “Manage your Grant” section of the NEH website, there are specific acknowledgment requirements you must adhere to after accepting your grant.
 You can find these acknowledgment requirements here.

 - Social Media

 - Sample Social Media Posts